Vilassar de Mar: A Perfect Day Trip from Barcelona!

 Gambas al Ajillo is one of my favorite tapas!
 (Garlic shrimp!)

-Taverna Espinaler is one of the most authentic tapas restaurants you will find in Vilassar de Mar.
-Espinaler was first opened in 1896 and has been operating over 5 generations.
-The famous foodie Anthony Bourdain traveled to Espinaler to try their delicacies.
-(You can watch a clip of Anthony Bourdain at Espinaler here.)
+Taverna Espinaler is one of the most authentic tapas restaurants you will find in Spain.
+Espinaler has been in operation since 1896!
+It’s been operating over 5 generations.
+The famous foodie Anthony Bourdain traveled to Espinaler to try their delicacies in one of his episodes.
+Several members of my Spanish host family have worked there over the years, and I always enjoy popping in.
 While you’re enjoying their tapas, be sure to try their vermouth as well!

 3. Rent Paddle boards